A Rare Survival

 Englefield was, Betjeman said, “the last of its kind in the county and worth seeing as a compact, well-run example of benevolent private ownership...”.
-If it was a rare survival by the middle of the 20th century, how much rarer is it 70 years later: still an intact and functioning estate village with its school, its church, its shop, its social club, all well patronised, and the great house still lived in by the squire.
+If it was a rare survival by the middle of the 20th century, how much rarer is it 70 years later: still an intact and functioning estate village with its school, its church and its shop, all well patronised, and the great house still lived in by the squire.
 There is no safari park and no swarm of visitors trooping round a great house frozen as a snapshot in time.
-It is true that the post office service was withdrawn from the village in 2008, the church, school, shop with its tea room, and club all draw a large proportion of their support from outside the village and the big walled garden is now a garden centre; but never mind, it endures.
+It is true that the post office service was withdrawn from the village in 2008, the church, school and shop with its tea room all draw a large proportion of their support from outside the village and the big walled garden is now a garden centre; but never mind, it endures.
 Sadly, the Workmen's Club, latterly a members' social club, has recently closed and awaits a future use.
 It is true, too, that the traffic in the village street generated by these attractions is somewhat disconcerting to those who remember the village in earlier times but still it is a mere fraction of what it would have been had Englefield remained at the end of the 19th century as it had started it: on a junction of two busy through routes.